 Light and Dark Moments in Grief

-This article is part of a running series with Rowan University’s Wellness Center.
-This collaboration aims to educate students about personal well-being options.
+Part of a series with Rowan University’s Wellness Center, this collaboration aims to educate students about personal well-being options.
 For further updates, follow @rowanuwellness on social.
+This story is by Dabany Garris, senior psychology major with a concentration in child behavioral services.
+Grief is something you can not fully understand unless you experience it.
+The anger, […]

 Seasons of Life by Suzie Tse

-This article is part of a running series with Rowan University’s Wellness Center.
-This collaboration aims to educate students about personal well-being options.
+Part of a series with Rowan University’s Wellness Center, this collaboration aims to educate students about personal well-being options.
 For further updates, follow @rowanuwellness on social.
 This story is by Suzie Tse, a graduate student in the MA Higher Education: Academic Advising.
-Here at Rowan University in southern New Jersey, we experience a […]
+Here at Rowan University in southern New Jersey, we experience a temperate climate.
+We […]

 Rowan University NAACP President on Cultivating a Caring Community for Students of Color